 Upon completion of training, the resident will have the ability to take on a leadership role in pharmacy practice and be able to develop new clinical practices.
 Previous residents have been successful in a variety of environments include clinical practice, academia, management and pharmaceutical industry.

 Additionally, the program provides support to attend professional meetings and conferences, including ASHP Midyear.
-The resident also receives a clinical instructor appointment with the University of Texas at Austin College of Pharmacy.
+The resident also receives a clinical instructor appointment and participation in the Teaching and Leadership Fellows Program with the University of Texas at Austin College of Pharmacy.

 AMBULATORY CARE PRECEPTOR-FACULTY